earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 ```

 ### set -eo pipefail

-# todo simplify
-Finally, we have the ability to make the script fail if a command in a pipeline fails.
+Finally, we can make the script fail if a command in a pipeline fails.
 Usually, bash only looks for the exit code from the last command in a pipeline.
 If that’s 0, it'll continue just fine.
 Exit code 0 is what we want, since in bash that means success.

 Let's use the following script as an example: